Gulf Keystone wins UK court case over Kurdistan oilfield ownership

-LONDON A court ruled in favour of Kurdistan-focused explorer Gulf Keystone (GKP.L) in a case over its ownership of giant oil fields, removing a legal shadow hanging over the company and making it a more attractive to potential suitors.
+LONDON, Sept 10 A court ruled in favour of Kurdistan-focused explorer Gulf Keystone in a case over its ownership of giant oil fields, removing a legal shadow hanging over the company and making it a more attractive to potential suitors.

 In a packed courtroom, the judge on Tuesday dismissed claims made by Exalibur Ventures that it was entitled to a 30 percent share in the company's oil fields, bringing to a close almost three years of legal wranglings.